 This women’s history month idea can also be combined with other ideas on this list as part of a month-long program to celebrate WHM at work.
 Since many of the ideas in this list work for distributed teams, you can send out gifts that arrive right to your employee’s doorstep!

 2. Play Women’s History Games & Quizzes

-Playing a themed activity of games with your coworkers can be a great way to celebrate women’s history in a fun and engaging environment.
+Playing a themed activity or game with your coworkers can be a great way to celebrate women’s history in a fun and engaging environment.
 A planned team building activity can be a great way to celebrate WHM in a fun and relaxed setting.
 Whether you plan an in-office game or a virtual activity, your group can have a fun time while learning about why we celebrate women in March.

 You can create a DIY-version of an office game, or connect with a hosted activity leader who will help set up your event.
-If you are looking for some ideas, check out this resource of Women’s History and Appreciation-Themed games:
+If you are looking for some ideas, check out this resource on Women’s History and Appreciation-Themed games:

 3. Lead a professional development training on March 1st

 Since March is Women’s History Month and raises awareness about female empowerment and gender equality, then what better time is there to lead a professional development training focused on the accomplishments of women throughout history?
 This kind of workshop can help attendees, employees and coworkers learn more about women’s rights, women of color, women leaders, and inspiring women such as Rosa Parks, Sally Ride, Malala Yousafzai, Ruth Bader Ginsberg and many more.

 Your team will identify the progress that has been made by women, as well as discuss ways to further support gender equality in the workplace.
 By imparting this knowledge, professionals can become better advocates for change and create a more inclusive work environment for all employees and promote staff engagement.